A Room with a View (1985 film)

 A Room with a View is a 1985 British romance film directed by James Ivory and produced by Ismail Merchant.
-It is written by Ruth Prawer Jhabvala, who adapted E. M. Forster's 1908 novel A Room with a View.
-Set in England and Italy, it is about a young woman named Lucy Honeychurch (Helena Bonham Carter) in the final throes of the restrictive and repressed culture of Edwardian England, and her developing love for a free-spirited young man, George Emerson (Julian Sands).
+It was written by Ruth Prawer Jhabvala, who adapted E. M. Forster's 1908 novel A Room with a View.
+Set in England and Italy, it is about a young woman named Lucy Honeychurch (Helena Bonham Carter) in the final throes of the restrictive and repressed culture of Edwardian England and her developing love for a free-spirited young man, George Emerson (Julian Sands).
 Maggie Smith, Denholm Elliott, Daniel Day-Lewis, Judi Dench and Simon Callow feature in supporting roles.
-The film closely follows the novel by use of chapter titles to distinguish thematic segments.
+The film closely follows the novel by the use of chapter titles to distinguish thematic segments.

 A Room with a View received universal critical acclaim and was a box-office success.
-At the 59th Academy Awards, it was nominated for eight Academy Awards (including Best Picture) and won three: Best Adapted Screenplay, Best Art Direction, and Best Costume Design.
+At the 59th Academy Awards it was nominated for eight Academy Awards (including Best Picture) and won three: Best Adapted Screenplay, Best Art Direction and Best Costume Design.
 It also won five British Academy Film Awards and a Golden Globe.
-In 1999, the British Film Institute placed A Room with a View 73rd on its list of the top 100 British films.
+In 1999 the British Film Institute placed A Room with a View 73rd on its list of the top 100 British films.